l-arnold/tkl-nomadic-odoo/README.rst

   port 12322 - uses SSL).
 - Webmin modules for configuring Apache2, PHP and PostgreSQL.

+For a roadmap on where this appliance is heading, visit the `upstream`_ branch of the Odoo TKL build code and the release `roadmap`_ on Github

 Credentials *(passwords set at first boot)*
 -------------------------------------------